NateEag/next-vcs/readme.md

   be private (when you've pushed a new branch to central but not marked it as private, your local checkout should treat it as 'possibly shared').

+* git push --force-with-lease should be the default behavior, since for history that's not yet canonical, it's the right thing.
+History that's not yet canonical is, of course, the 'private' branch idea I was whining about above.
+  Git doesn't have them, but it's possible to sort of hack in protected branches by pre-receive hooks (and a private branch is almost like an unprotected branch, weird as that sounds).
+This one is basically an accident of history - push got --force before it got the much more reasonable --force-with-lease.

 ### Renaming Branches